Frequently Asked Questions

 Q: What if a friend wants to join my existing community group?

-Q: I lead a women’s community group.
-How do I become a women’s Cultivate group?
+Q: How do I become a women’s Cultivate group?

-A: Great news!
-All Sandals Church women’s groups are now considered Cultivate groups.
+A: All Sandals Church women’s groups are considered Cultivate groups.
 You don’t need to do anything.
-In addition to receiving ongoing training and support from the Sandals Church Discipleship Team, you’ll be assigned an Area Leader who is a member of the Cultivate Leadership Team.
-They’ll be in contact and are happy to serve you, as you serve the women of Sandals Church.
+In addition to receiving ongoing training and support from the Sandals Church Groups Team, you’ll be assigned a Group Coach who is a member of your campus leadership and/or our Cultivate leadership team.
+They’ll be in contact and are happy to coach you as you serve Sandals Church women.

-Q: Should I leave my current community group to join a women’s Cultivate group?
+Q: Should I leave my mixed or marriage group to join a women’s Cultivate group?

 Q: Why should I be in a community group?

-A: We truly believe that spiritual growth best happens in the context of community.
-While you could miss church for a few weekends and we wouldn’t know, your community group will miss you…and come looking for you!
-Not only is community a place for you to work out our vision of being real with self, God and others – but your group is where you are seen and known.
+A: We believe spiritual growth best happens in the context of community.
+Not only is community a place for you to work out our vision of being real with self, God and others, but your group is where you are seen and known, a place where you can love God, love people and learn how to live on mission as you share your faith in the world around you.

 Q: How often does my group need to meet?